Jesse Jagz: Artistry

 Jesse Jagz primarily makes hip-hop and reggae, but incorporates elements of other genres into his music.
 His music utilizes various kinds of instrumentation, auto-tune and echo.

 Personal life

-Jesse Jagz is the younger brother of recording artist and producer M.I Abaga.
+Jesse Jagz is the younger brother of rapper and producer M.I Abaga.
 He has a daughter with singer Ruby Gyang.
-In July 2020, he married his girlfriend Tolu.
-The wedding was a private ceremony held in Jos, Plateau State.
+In July 2020, he married his girlfriend Tolu in a private wedding ceremony, which was held in Jos, Plateau State.